Governance & Institutions Umbrella Program (G&I)

 The activity is expected to contribute to:

-Specifically, the activity will (i) support the improvements in the commercial justice through support for the action plan to support improvements in commercial justice; (ii) contribute to the improved capacity of key justice sector institutions (High Judicial and Prosecutorial Councils) to perform their newly acquired responsibilities.
-This will be done through the review of current HR capacities and recommendations for their improvements needed to meet requirements for newly acquired responsibilities; and support the prioritization and sequencing of pending judicial reforms through the preparation of a road map for the implementation of a selected number of recommendations from the 2021 Serbia Judicial Functional Review.
+Specifically, the activity will (i) support the development of an action plan of improvements in commercial justice; (ii) contribute to the improved capacity of key justice sector institutions (High Judicial and Prosecutorial Councils) to perform their newly acquired responsibilities.
+This will be done through a review of current HR capacities and recommendations for improvements needed to meet requirements for newly acquired responsibilities; and by prioritizing and sequencing pending judicial reforms through the preparation of a road map for implementing a selected number of recommendations from the 2021 Serbia Judicial Functional Review.